joecruz17/Unit-Project1/pseudocode.md

 // display attack animation and/or sounds, if possible.
 USE DOM

-// opponent uses random mov (metho or function depending on which works best) CREATE FUNCTION
+// opponent uses random mov (metho or function depending on which works best) CREATE FUNCTION DONE

 // if pokemons HP === zero the battle is over and a display message appears "Pidgey Fainted.
 You beat Youngster Joey.
 You win $$$"

 USE DOM -> STORE IN RENDER?
 CHECK IF YOUR OR ENEMY HP IS ZERO, END GAME, IF NOT CONTINUE

+Add an HP number that changes with each attack maybe make a bar

+to display hit points
+grab element, change innerHTML to equal reminaing tagerts HP after damage calculation.